Internships

 Once you have been hired for an internship and want to receive course credit:

-• Email Erin Elliott to request permission to add the internship class.
+• Email Katie Webb to request permission to add the internship class.
 You must include your student number (A#), the course you want to register for, and the semester you would like to register for.

 • Register for the class as soon as you receive confirmation that your registration hold has been lifted.